Legislature(2025 - 2026)GRUENBERG 120

 Board of Fisheries a hybrid model that would combine the best of

-both worlds.
-Based upon the four fishery regions and working
+both worlds, based upon the four fishery regions and working

-with current fisheries management.
+members currently on the board.
 She said that she wanted to

 open this bill topic up to conversation so that the public knows